unturned-info/unturned-3-knowledgebase/docs/Modding/AssetTesting.md

 # Testing Assets

-When creating custom content for Unturned, you'll need to test your assets for bugs and kinks.
+When creating custom content for Unturned, you'll need to test your assets for bugs.
 Here are some methods of easily reloading your assets.

 ## Reload Command